ihowell/ihowell.github.io/_posts/2022-01-27-contrastive-explanation.md

 # What is contrastive explanation?

-If I were to ask you, why the upper left image is of a five, what would you say?
+If I were to ask you why the image below is of a five, what would you say?
 How would you explain why this image contains a five?

 ![MNIST Digits](/assets/img/mnist_5.png){: width="300"}